Changelog:

 3.3 Avoiding measurement overhead

 Whenever you time something, in addition to timing that something you will also end up timing some of your timing code.
-For example, in the timeline diagram above, comparing the two results of clock_gettime calls measure getppid and also part of clock_gettime and the code that called getppid and clock_gettime.
+For example, in the timeline diagram above, comparing the two results of clock_gettime calls measure getppid and also part of clock_gettime and the code that called clock_gettime.
 Because clock_gettime and other time reading functions can’t be called instantaneously, your raw time measurements will always include the time for some extra stuff.
 To compensate for this, I would recommend timing nothing (just running your timing code timing an empty block of code) and subtracting this from your other timings.
 Note that nothing has to be, in fact, nothing to make the overhead subtraction valid.

 In addition, the amount of overhead is generally lower when you compile with optimizations (for example, -Og or -O1) and (when timing) without enabling slow debugging features like -fsanitize=address, so I would recommend trying to do so.
 Keep in mind, however, to enable optimizations, you’ll need to keep the compiler from doing optimizations that eliminate the things you are trying to time.
 The ideas in section 2.4 can be helpful for this.